- Home

 Brain fog is an umbrella term for the various cognitive symptoms that women can experience during menopause, such as forgetfulness, confusion, difficulty concentrating, and not being able to think clearly.

-Oestrogen in particular helps existing brain cells create new connections, supports the growth of new brain cells, and keeps neurons firing.
-It also encourages our brains to burn glucose for energy – and lower energy levels in the brain can trigger symptoms such as anxiety, depression, hot flushes and brain fog.
+Oestrogen in particular helps existing brain cells form new connections, supports the growth of new brain cells, and keeps neurons firing.
+It also encourages our brains to burn glucose for energy – and lower energy levels in the brain can trigger symptoms such as anxiety, depression, hot flushes, as well as brain fog.

 If you’re struggling with brain fog, you’re certainly not alone.
 Around two-thirds of women report cognitive symptoms, including brain fog, in perimenopause and menopause.